sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/comp_pol.html %}

-Even though the distributions of the scores for TextBlob differs from the one for Vader, we get similar results in our tests.
-This can be seen in the table below…

-This table shows that our results are relatively robust, but we have not considered context.
-A “smarter” sentiment analysis tool could be utilized to further analyze our hypothesis.
-For example, Bert, which also takes into the context of sentences…
+The distributions for the two measures are evidently different.
+The compound score is more evenly spread out, while the polarity score has few extreme values.
+Even though the distributions of the scores for TextBlob differs from the one for Vader, the test results are similar.
+This is caused by even though the absolute value of the scores differs, they mostly agree on the relative direction.
+This table shows that our results are relatively robust.
+However, we have not considered context, and a “smarter” sentiment analysis tool could be utilized to further improve our analysis.
+For example, BERT, the natural language processing model from Google, also considers the context of sentences.
+The BERT method has outperformed more straightforward sentiment analysis methods, like Vader, for many applications and could improve our results’ accuracy.

 Finally, it is important to not mistake correlation for causation.
 For example, for the Covid effect, even though there is statistically significant evidence for the mood being drastically lower when Covid occurred, we cannot conclude that this is caused by Covid.
 There could be another variable that actually caused the mood to drop.
 To further investigate this, we could use instrumental variables to isolate the effect from Covid.